-3 How to take Etoricoxib Tablets
+3. How to take Etoricoxib

-Always take this medicine exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.

 Do not take more than the recommended dose for your condition.
 Your doctor will want to discuss your treatment from time to time.
-It is important that you use the lowest dose that controls your pain and you should not take etoricoxib for longer than necessary.
+It is important that you use the lowest dose that controls your pain and you should not take Etoricoxib for longer than necessary.
 This is because the risk of heart attacks and strokes might increase after prolonged treatment, especially with high doses.

-There are different strengths available for this medicinal product and depending on your disease your doctor will prescribe the tablet strength that is appropriate for you.
+There are different strengths available for this medicine and depending on your disease your doctor will prescribe the tablet strength that is appropriate for you.